cloudify-examples/example-use-cases/azure_case/service/README.md

 ## Service creation

 NS-LB-Firewall-F5-Fortigate-HTTPD.yaml consists of 2 nodes:
-1. *fg_port_forwarding* - prepares NAT rules and policies, which are required to perform the service chain using [fortigate-portforward-start.txt](Resources/templates/fortigate-portforward-start.txt) file to apply configuration and [fortigate-portforward-stop.txt](Resources/templates/fortigate-portforward-stop.txt) to delete it during uninstall.
+1. *fg_port_forwarding* - prepares NAT rules and policies, which are required to perform the service chain. [fortigate-portforward-start.txt](Resources/templates/fortigate-portforward-start.txt) file is used to apply configuration during installation and [fortigate-portforward-stop.txt](Resources/templates/fortigate-portforward-stop.txt) to delete it during uninstall.
 2. *ltm_config* - creates load balancing rule responsible for passing traffic from app (exposed on WAN fortigate interface) to BIG-IP Public interface using [ltm_config.txt](Resources/templates/ltm_config.txt) file to apply configuration and [ltm_config_stop.txt](Resources/templates/ltm_config_stop.txt) to delete it during uninstall